 As soon as I have recognized it, I have limited time to spend on TV or Internet news to a bare minimum.
-I don’t want wasting my life time on “spiders in the jar” who fight for political power in Washington.
-I have better idea.
+I don’t want to waste my life on “spiders in the jar” who fight for political power in Washington.
+I have a better idea.

 To my opinion, the new faces in the DNC that are heavily promoted by the media are the ticking bombs.